Eadent/Eadent-Identity-Module-Source/CONVENTIONS.md

 6. Interfaces will be in separate files to Classes.
 7. Database Schema Names and Table Names are Title Case.
 8. All Classes are Nouns where possible and Title Case.
-9. Add Enums and Values are Title Case.
+9. All Enums and Values are Title Case.
 10. All Definitions are Title Case, without underscores.